cmu-phil/tetrad-manual-rtd/docs/workflows/interpretation.md

 - which conclusions are robust,
 - which remain tentative.

-This documentation is part of doing causal analysis *well*.
+This documentation is part of doing causal analysis well.

 ---